Should I Leave The Crust On My Piercing?

 Should I Leave the Crust on My New Piercing?

-Because of the type of puncture wound a piercing is, it’s important to remove the crust that develops around your earring or on the outside of your piercing.
+Due to the type of puncture wound a piercing is, it’s important to remove the crust that develops around your earring or on the outside of your piercing.
 This is because air needs to hit the punctured tissue to properly heal your piercing.

-Still, you can’t just pick at the crusting and remove it by hand.
+Nevertheless, you can’t just pick at the crusting and remove it by hand.
 You have to do it hygienically to avoid an infection from happening.
 An infection will only happen if you pick at the scab with unclean hands as this is how bacteria and germs get introduced to the open wound.

 How Should I Clean My Newly Pierced Ears?